+THE OFFERING

-THE OFFERING Common stock offered by selling stockholders 28,895,389 shares of our common stock including: up to (i) 17,796,411 shares of common stock, par value \$0.001 per share, held by the selling stockholders; (ii) 4,703,302 shares of our common stock issuable upon exercise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; (iii) 804,000 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$1.65 per share; (iv) 4,737,342 shares of our common stock issuable upon exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$1.50 per share; and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$1.50 per share; and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$0.99 per share.
-This prospectus covers the sale by the selling stockholders of Common stock outstanding before the offering 30,266,372 shares of common stock (1) Common stock outstanding after the offering 41,365,350 shares of common stock (2) Use of proceeds We will not receive any proceeds from the sale of the common stock by the selling stockholders.
+Common stock offered by selling stockholders

+28,895,389 shares of our common stock including: up to (i) 17,796,411 shares of common stock, par value \$0.001 per share, held by the selling stockholders; (ii) 4,703,302 shares of our common stock issuable upon exercise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; (iii) 804,000 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$1.65 per share; (iv) 4,737,342 shares of our common stock issuable upon exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; and (v) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$0.99 per share.

+This prospectus covers the sale by the selling stockholders of

+Common stock outstanding before the offering

+30,266,372 shares of common stock (1)

+Common stock outstanding after the offering

+41,365,350 shares of common stock (2)

+Use of proceeds

+We will not receive any proceeds from the sale of the common stock by the selling stockholders.
 However, we may receive up to approximately \$16,333,357 in gross proceeds upon the exercise of warrants listed in this prospectus if the holders exercise them for cash.
 The registration of common stock pursuant to this prospectus does not necessarily mean that any of those shares will ultimately be offered or sold by the selling stockholders.
 We intend to use the proceeds, if any, received from any cash exercise of the warrants for working capital and general corporate purposes.

-Trading Symbol RLMD Risk Factors The common stock offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
+Trading Symbol RLMD

+Risk FactorsThe common stock offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
 See "Risk Factors".

-(1) Based upon the total number of is sued and outstanding shares as of February 26, 2019. common stock issuable upon exer price of \$1.50 per share; (ii) 80 stockholder named in this prospe upon exercise of 2018 Warrants h issued and outstanding shares as of February 26, 2019, and including (i) 4,703,302 shares of our rcise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise 4,000 shares of our common stock issuable upon exercise of agent warrants held by the selling ectus at an exercise price of \$1.65 per share; (iii) 4,737,342 shares of our common stock issuable eld by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; and non stock issuable upon exercise of agent warrants held by the selling stockholder named in this \$0.99 per share.
+(1) Based upon the total number of issued and outstanding shares as of February 26, 2019.

+(2) Based upon the total number of issued and outstanding shares as of February 26, 2019, and including (i) 4,703,302 shares of our common stock issuable upon exercise of the Notes Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; (ii) 804,000 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$1.65 per share; (iii) 4,737,342 shares of our common stock issuable upon exercise of 2018 Warrants held by the selling stockholders named in this prospectus at an exercise price of \$1.50 per share; and (iv) 854,334 shares of our common stock issuable upon exercise of agent warrants held by the selling stockholder named in this prospectus at an exercise price of \$0.99 per share.